Tag: Sarah Champion

 The below Parliamentary question was asked by Sarah Champion on 2015-12-15.

-To ask the Secretary of State for the Home Department, how many unaccompanied children seeking asylum have been referred by her Department to the Refugee Council Children’s Section for advice in the last two years.
+To ask the Secretary of State for the Home Department, whether any unaccompanied asylum-seeking children from Albania have been returned to that country in the last year.

 James Brokenshire